-Fig. 6 presents the current profiles and the longitudinal profiles of the two bunches after the bunch compressors.
-It can be seen that after the last compressor BC_2 the bunches change their order and both of them go through the overcompression.
+Figure 6 presents the current profiles and the longitudinal profiles of the two bunches after the bunch compressors.
+It can be seen that after the last compressor BC_2 , the bunches change their order and both of them go through the overcompression.

-The physical models and the numerical algorithms of code Ocelot [25] are described shortly in Appendix B of paper [26].
-The numerical modeling of the accelerator beam dynamics presented in this paper includes the wake functions of the accelerating modules in the form described in [27].
-We have tested with the direct numerical solution of Maxwell equations [28], that this form of the wake functions describes accurately the wakefields in the second bunch as well.
+The physical models and the numerical algorithms of code Ocelot [38] are described shortly in Appendix B of paper [39].
+The numerical modeling of the accelerator beam dynamics presented in this paper includes the wake functions of the accelerating modules in the form described in [40].
+We have tested with the direct numerical solution of Maxwell equations [41] that this form of the wake functions describes accurately the wakefields in the second bunch as well.

-Fig. 7 shows the slice parameters of the S-bunch before the modulator (on the left) and of the A-bunch before the amplifier (on the right).
-The slice parameters of each bunch are shown for the simulation window of $60 \mu m$ used in the FEL simulations described below.
-The peak current of the A-bunch is reduced by approximately 15 % in the delay chicane before the amplifier due to the strong energy chirp in the A-bunch.
+Figure 7 shows the slice parameters of the S-bunch before the modulator (on the left) and of the A-bunch before the amplifier (on the right).
+The slice parameters of each bunch are shown for the simulation window of 60 μm used in the FEL simulations described below.
+The peak current of the A-bunch is reduced by approximately 15% in the delay chicane before the amplifier due to the strong energy chirp in the A-bunch.
+One can notice a relatively small uncorrelated energy spread of S-bunch, about 10 keV at the current of 100 A. The longitudinal brightness of an electron beam depends on different effects, is different at different facilities, and is difficult to reliably predict in simulations.
+However, we can refer to the measurements at FLASH when the energy spread was below 100 keV at the peak current of 1 kA [42], i.e., the same longitudinal brightness as in our simulations was measured.
+Moreover, we checked that our scheme works even if the energy spread is significantly larger, see simulations below.